Counter Height vs. Bar Height Stools

 The general rule of thumb is to leave six to eight inches between each counter or bar stool.
-Armchairs and swivel seats require about eight to ten inches of distance.
+Armchairs require a little extra space to get into and out of and seats that swivel can add to that, allow about eight to ten inches of distance between these stools.
 To ensure diners have enough room to relax while they eat, drink and socialize, allow about 14 inches leeway from the table's edge and leave at least a foot of space open beneath its surface.

 Once you've figured out the best fit, it's time for the fun part: finding the perfect chairs.
 Though counter and bar stools vary in size, both are available in chic yet practical designs.
 Rooms To Go has an array of bar and counter height seating options to fit your home and lifestyle.

 Get creative with your interior design using counter stools.
 Establish an easygoing atmosphere with backless swivel stools at your kitchen island, or opt for a chic counter height collection featuring tufted chairs for a contemporary breakfast nook.
 For a one-of-a-kind transitional aesthetic, contrast modern decor with a traditional or rustic pub set.